 In the hospitality business, we strive to create great experiences.
-Creating a hospitality environment that its the needs of guests, owners, members, developers, homeowners’ associations, resort managers, and operators is achievable.
-It takes collaboration.
+Creating a hospitality environment where the needs of guests, owners, members, developers, homeowners’ associations, resort managers, and operators is achievable—it takes collaboration.

-We have found that our approach for the last 10 years works—we call it “integrated project management.”
-This is our mantra, and we use a “sixth” sense approach for clients that embraces the collaborative approach to furniture production.
+We have found that our approach for the last 10 years works—we call it “integrated project management”.
+This is our mantra, and we use a “sixth” sense approach with our clients which embraces a collaborative process to furniture production.
 Of course, it can be implemented within any silo in the world of construction and design.

-When we started our company (a manufacturer of furniture, custom case goods, and sot seating for the hospitality industry), we realized very quickly a need to improve communication throughout the whole project lifecycle between all the stakeholders from the get-go.
-Instead of the traditional models of linear communication that can have “translation breakdowns,” we encourage and elicit participation from owners, architects, general contractors, designers, engineers, housekeepers, and even other suppliers.
+When we started our company, we quickly realized the need to improve communication throughout the whole project lifecycle between all stakeholders from the get-go.
+Instead of the traditional model of linear communication that can have “translation breakdowns,” we encourage and elicit participation from owners, architects, general contractors, designers, engineers, housekeepers, and even other suppliers.
 Our thought process was that if we were on the same page from the beginning, it would simplify matters and produce cost-effective results.

 Everyone wants the lowest price.
 We certainly can make sure that budgetary considerations are primary.
 However, lowest price does not necessarily mean best “value”.
-We think of ourselves as team players. his is why we aim to get involved at the very beginning of the process.
+We think of ourselves as team players, and this is why we aim to get involved from the very beginning of the process.

-Everyone should be at the table when budget, design, and operations are being discussed. his way, problems can be solved before they even arise.
-When all participants are involved throughout the lifecycle of a project, open and fluid communications can ensure that a project runs smoothly and efficiently from start to finish.
-We cannot catch everything, but “together” we can catch most things.
+Everyone should be at the table when budget, design, and operations are being discussed.
+This way, problems can be solved before they even arise.
+When all participants are involved throughout the lifecycle of a project, with open and fluid communication, we can ensure that a project runs smoothly and efficiently from start to finish.
+We may not catch everything, but together we can catch most things.

 Let’s break down the collaborative process into six senses—for just a tad of ESP is truly what pulls the entire project together.